HTTPArchive/httparchive.org/docs/guided_tour_summary_pages_requests.md

 ```
 ![example results](./images/guided_tour_summary_requests_pages_join_example2.jpg)

-Some of these image weights seems quite extreme, but these represent the most image heavy sites in the archive.
-If you want to validate this, you can load one of the pages view DevTools or WebPageTest and see for yourself.
+Some of these image weights seem quite extreme, but these represent the most image heavy sites in the archive.
+If you want to validate this, you can load one of the pages in DevTools or WebPageTest and see for yourself.
 For example based on the results above,  http://thaliahallchicago.com/ has 80 images totaling 117MB.
-WebPageTest confirms that this is accurate (although the image weight likley changed slightly between when the HTTP Archive saw the page vs when this manual test was performed.
+WebPageTest confirms that this is accurate (although the image weight likely changed slightly between when the HTTP Archive saw the page vs when this manual test was performed.

 ![example results](./images/guided_tour_summary_requests_pages_join_example2_wpt.jpg)